marcellkiss/angular-webauthn-example/README.md

 🚀[https://marcellkiss.github.io/angular-webauthn-example/](https://marcellkiss.github.io/angular-webauthn-example/)

-🤞**You can use your Fingerprint for authentication, right from the browser.**
+🤞**You can use your Fingerprint for authentication, right from your browser.**

 ✅Check the [browser support](https://caniuse.com/#search=web%20authentication).